alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

         return (false, default, $"MaxRetries must be an integer 0-10 (got '{text}').");
     }

-    return (true, new AppConfig(retries, [...]), null);
+    // "[...]" isn't valid C#, this is truncated because the ctor is long and is just an illustration return (true, new AppConfig(retries, [...]), null);
 }
 ```